RIKEN-RCCS/lens3/v1/doc/user-guide.md

 a "Pool edit" section.
 Or, delete a pool by clicking a delete button (a trash can).

+Check the status of a pool.
+A pool in "inoperable"-state is UNUSABLE.

 ![Pool edit screenshot](ug3.jpg)

 "Edit a Pool" section has two independent subsections -- one for